cliftbar/auto-api/README.md

-# AutoAPI
+# AutoMD
-AutoAPI is a documentation library for Flask APIs build with FlaskRESTful and Webargs.
+AutoMD is a documentation library for Flask APIs build with FlaskRESTful and Webargs.
 Endpoint parameters and basic responses are automatically parsed into the OpenAPI specification, using Type Hints and introspection, and a endpoints registered to serve the specification.